kshaffer/courses/theory4.md

 To receive a final grade of B, a student needs a median unit grade of B, and nothing lower than a C. So unit grades of A B B, A B C, B B B, or B B C would result in a final grade of B.

+## Reassessment

+In general, students will have multiple attempts to demonstrate mastery of a set of musical concepts throughout a unit of study.
+If a student is not satisfied with their level of mastery and their letter grade at the end of a unit, that student may reassess the relevant concepts *within two weeks* of the unit deadline (the final unit of the semester will, for obvious reasons, have a shorter reassessment window).
+One reassessment opportunity is allowed automatically.
+However, if a student makes progress on that reassessment but some concepts still remain to be mastered, the instructor may allow, at his discretion, another reassessment opportunity within another two-week window.

+The reassessment must be *completed* within two weeks of the unit deadline.
+Students wishing to reassess one or more concepts should contact the instructor *immediately* to schedule a reassessment time and agree on an appropriate reassessment task.

 ## Course materials

 ### Required